 - Dip a rice paper wrapper into the bowl of water and circle the paper around so that the entire surface is moistened.
 Transfer the rice paper onto the wet board.
 Place a lettuce leaf on top of the rice paper.
 Then, lay the vegetables, mint, and basil on top, about 1/2 to 1 inch away from the bottom of the wrapper.

-- Serve the spring rolls with the sauce.
-It is best consumed within the same day.
+- Serve the spring rolls with the peanut sauce (recipe here).
+The vegetable spring rolls are best consumed the day they are made.